Nicola McDonald

 • Mulier ludens: medieval women at play.
 Recent research on late medieval women has demonstrated their sophisticated devotional literacy and important role in networks of piety.
 This project seeks to complicate our picture of medieval women's cultural practices by examining the fragmentary evidence of ludic culture.
 It focuses in particular on erotic verbal games, conduct and comic verse and the rare insight these offer into women's social and sexual worlds.

 Nicola McDonald's other research interests include Gower, Chaucer, manuscript illumination, space in text and image, the practice of fiction, crossing boundaries (of chronology, discipline, genre), and the obscene.
-She co-organizes the international Medieval Romance Society and, at York, she organizes the Romance Research Group.
-She is also an active member of the interdisciplinary Household Research Group and is setting up an international network for the study of popular romance.
+She co-organizes the international Medieval Romance Society and, at York, she organizes the Romance Research Group and is a lead member of the interdisciplinary Household Research Group.

 Contact details